 The Centers for Disease Control and Prevention (CDC) recommends taking a clear photo of your COVID vaccine card as the fastest and easiest way to safeguard the information on it.
 It’ll only take a second, and it’ll make sure your info is saved even if you accidentally toss the card with last week’s mail.

-Just don’t include your vaccine card photo in your social media-ready vaccine selfie.
+Just don’t include your vaccine card photo in your Instagram-ready vaccine selfie.
 According to the U.S. Department of Veteran Affairs, people could use the info on it to open bank accounts under your name.
 People have also been creating and selling counterfeit cards.
 But as long as you don’t post it, you can take a photo of your vaccine card for yourself, save it to your phone or upload it onto your hard drive, and call it a day.

-Get Your COVID Vaccine Card Laminated
+Protect Your COVID Vaccine Card With A Plastic Sleeve

 Keep Your COVID Vaccine Card With Your Passport